 As described below in "-Performance Awards" and "-2023 Long-Term Equity Incentive Compensation Plan," the Company historically approved annual incentive compensation plans under the Orchid Island Capital, Inc. 2012 Equity Incentive Plan (the "2012 Plan") and now approves annual incentive compensation plans under the 2021 Plan pursuant to which if certain performance goals are met over one-, three- and five-year performance periods, participants in such annual incentive compensation plans will receive performance-based bonuses.
-In 2023, performance bonuses were paid out for performance achieved as of December 31, 2022 with respect to each of (i) the three-year performance goals under the 2020 Long-Term Equity Incentive Compensation Plan (the "2018 LTICP"), and (ii) the five-year performance goals under the 2018 Long-Term Equity Incentive Compensation-Summary Compensation Table-Summary Compensation Table" and "Executive Compensation-Summary Compensation of the bonuses paid out during 2023.
+In 2023, performance bonuses were paid out for performance achieved as of December 31, 2022 with respect to each of (i) the three-year performance goals under the 2020 Long-Term Equity Incentive Compensation Plan (the "2020 LTICP"), and (ii) the five-year performance goals under the 2018 Long-Term Equity Incentive Compensation Plan (the "2018 LTICP").
+See "Executive Compensation-Summary Compensation Table-Summary Compensation Table" and "Executive Compensation-Summary Compensation Table-Grants of Plan-Based Awards Table" for a discussion of the bonuses paid out during 2023.